luci-project/eval-atc23/README.md

 For the evaluation, Packages for Debian and Ubuntu from [Canonical Launchpad](https://launchpad.net/), Debian [Snapshot](https://snapshot.debian.org/) and [Metasnap](https://metasnap.debian.net/) are used.
 Building and testing is performed inside a Docker container using [official Debian images](https://hub.docker.com/_/debian).

-We strongly recommend using a freshly installed *Ubuntu Focal Fossa (20.04)* for evaluation to circumvent side effects (due to certain customizations of the system configuration).
+We strongly recommend using a freshly installed *Ubuntu Focal Fossa (20.04)* for evaluation to circumvent unwanted effects, such as certain customizations of the system configuration.

 ### Local Install